Georgetown, South Carolina: Antebellum period

 In the antebellum years, the profits from Georgetown's rice trade also buoyed the economy of the nearby city and port of Charleston, where a thriving mercantile economy developed.
 With profits from rice, planters bought products from Charleston artisans: fine furniture, jewelry, and silver, to satisfy their refined tastes.
 Joshua John Ward was a planter who owned the most slaves in the US - eventually more than 1,000 slaves on several plantations; he lived in a townhouse in Georgetown.

 Many of the historic plantation houses are still standing today, including Mansfield Plantation on the banks of the Black River.
 Joshua Ward's main Brookgreen Plantation is the center and namesake of the Brookgreen Gardens park.
 Since the late 20th century, historic societies and independent plantations have worked to present more of the entire plantation society, including the lives and skills of enslaved African Americans.

 Georgetown's thriving economy long attracted settlers from elsewhere, including numerous planters and shipowners who migrated from Virginia.
 These included the Shackelford family, whose migrant ancestor John Shackelford moved to Georgetown in the late eighteenth century after serving in the Virginia forces of the Continental Army during the American Revolution.
 His descendants became prominent planters, lawyers, judges and businessmen in Georgetown and Charleston.

 During the Civil War, the Confederate army built a fort and installed two camps near Georgetown at Murrells Inlet.
 Fort Ward was in service beginning in 1861, but it was abandoned and disarmed in March 1862.
 Its exact location is unknown due to shifting sandbars and erosion in the area.
 Confederate camps Lookout and Waccamaw were also located near Georgetown.
-Camp Waccamaw was in use from 1862 until 1864; Company E, 4th SC Cavalry were garrisoned at the camp.
+Camp Waccamaw was in use from 1862 until 1864; Company E, 4th SC Cavalry was garrisoned at the camp.
 At least one soldier died there in 1862, probably from disease.

 Additional fortifications were built at Battery White, located south of the town to protect the harbor and Winyah Bay.
-Construction during 1862-1863 on the cannon emplacement resulted in a well-built and situated set of fortifications which did not see action until 1864 when it was captured by Union Forces.
+Construction during 1862–1863 on the cannon emplacement resulted in a well-built and situated set of fortifications which did not see action until 1864 when it was captured by Union forces.